infintropy/ramayana/README.md

 ```
 Ramayana uses Airtable as a backend and has a nice python wrapper from @gtalarico
 https://github.com/gtalarico/airtable-python-wrapper
-You shouldnt have to do
+You shouldnt have to do install anything for that.
 ```
 import vayu
 ```